-Up to now we emphasized on sparse blind source separation.
-Recall that in section IV-B, we showed that the stable solutions of GMCA are the sparsest in the dictionary \mathcal{D} .
-Thus it is tempting to extend GMCA to other multivalued problems such as multi-spectral data restoration.
+Up until now, we emphasized on sparse BSS.
+Recall that, in Section V-B, we showed that the stable solutions of GMCA are the sparsest in the dictionary \mathcal{D} .
+Thus, it is tempting to extend GMCA to other multivalued problems such as multispectral data restoration.

 For instance, it is intuitively appealing to denoise multivalued data (such as color images) in multichannel representations in which the new components are sparse in a given dictionary \mathcal{D} .
-Let's consider multivalued data stored row-wise in the data matrix \mathbf{X} .
-We assume that those multivalued data are perturbed by additive noise.
-Intuition tells us that it would be worth looking for a new representation $\mathbf{X} = \mathbf{AS}$ such that the new components \mathbf{S} are sparse in the dictionary \mathcal{D} .
+Let's consider multivalued data stored row-wise in the data matrix X. We assume that those multivalued data are perturbed by additive noise.
+Intuition tells us that it would be worth looking for a new representation $\mathbf{X} = \mathbf{AS}$ such that the new components S are sparse in the dictionary \mathcal{D} .
 GMCA could be used to achieve this task.